Alexander II of Russia: First marriage

 In 1838–39, the young bachelor, Alexander made the Grand Tour of Europe which was standard for young men of his class at that time.
 One of the purposes of the tour was to select a suitable bride for himself.
 His father Nicholas I of Russia suggested Princess Alexandrine of Baden as a suitable choice, but he was prepared to allow Alexander to choose his own bride, as long as she was not Roman Catholic or a commoner.
 Alexander stayed for three days with the maiden Queen Victoria.
 The two got along well, but there was no question of marriage between two major monarchs.

 In Germany, Alexander made an unplanned stop in Darmstadt.
 He was reluctant to spend "a possibly dull evening" with their host Louis II, Grand Duke of Hesse and by Rhine, but he agreed to do so because Vasily Zhukovsky insisted that his entourage was exhausted and needed a rest.
-During dinner, he met and was charmed by Princess Marie, the 14-year-old daughter of Louis II, Grand Duke of Hesse.
+During dinner, he met and was charmed by Princess Marie, the 14-year-old daughter of Louis II.
 He was so smitten that he declared that he would rather abandon the succession than not marry her.
 He wrote to his father: "I liked her terribly at first sight.
 If you permit it, dear father, I will come back to Darmstadt after England."
 When he left Darmstadt, she gave him a locket that contained a piece of her hair.

 Alexander's parents initially did not support his decision to marry Princess Marie of Hesse.
 There were troubling rumors about her paternity.
-Although she was the legal daughter of Ludwig II, Grand Duke of Hesse and by Rhine, there were rumors that Marie was the biological daughter of her mother's lover, Baron August von Senarclens de Grancy.
-Alexander's parents worried that Marie could have inherited her mother's consumption.
+Although she was the legal daughter of Louis II, there were rumors that Marie was the biological daughter of her mother's lover, Baron August von Senarclens de Grancy.
+Alexander's parents worried that Marie could have inherited her mother's tendency to consumption.
 Alexander's mother considered the Hesse family grossly inferior to the Hohenzollerns and Romanovs.

 In April 1840, Alexander's engagement to Princess Marie was officially announced.
 In August, the 16-year-old Marie left Darmstadt for Russia.
 In December, she was received into the Orthodox Church and received the names Maria Alexandrovna.

-On 16 April 1841, aged 23, Tsarevitch Alexander married Marie in St. Petersburg.
+On 16 April 1841, aged 23, Tsesarevitch Alexander married Marie in St. Petersburg.

 The marriage produced six sons and two daughters: